PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 `sudo pip3 install -e ./cbpi4-testplugin`

 You will also need to add the plugin with  `cbpi add cbpi4-testplugin` to activate the plugin in cbpi.
-Changes of your code will immediately take effect w/o re-installatin of the plugin when you restart cbpi.
+Changes of your code will immediately take effect w/o re-installation of the plugin when you restart cbpi.

 You should also stop the server as service and runn it in manual mode with `sudo cbpi start`to see the log outputs or errors directly on the screen.